tlhakhang/beeradvocate-crawler/README.md

 `data/beers.log` - This file contains a list of retrieved beer profile links.

 `data/beers.csv` - This file contians a comma-separated values (csv) of beer data from the beer profile pages.

+# Data Retrieval Workflow
+1. Run the `src/get-breweries.js` program, it will generate an output of all brewery profile links (located in the United States).
+Collect its output to a file in the data folder.
+Example:  `node src/get-breweries.js > data/breweries.log`

+2. Run the `src/get-beers.js` program and pass a brewery profile link as an argument.
+- Single Example:  `node src/get-beers.js "https://beeradvocate.com/beer/profile/38897/?view=beers&show=all"`